Prema Shah

-Girija Rajya Laxmi Shah, professionally known as Prema Shah (1945–2017) was a Nepali poet, lecturer and short-story writer.
-She is considered one of the foremost Nepali writer of the twentieth century.
+Girija Rajya Laxmi Shah (29 June 1945 – 20 December 2017), professionally known as Prema Shah, was a Nepalese poet, lecturer and short-story writer.
+She is considered one of the foremost Nepalese writer of the twentieth century.

 Early life and education

 She was born on 29 June 1945 (16 Ashadh 2002 BS) to father Purnendra Bikram Shah and mother Aruna Shah in Shreepur, Birgunj.
 On the fourteenth day of her birth, she was taken to her maternal home in Kathmandu, where she grew up.
 His maternal grandfather Bigyan Shumsher JBR was a General at that time.
 Prema Shah's childhood and childhood were spent under the care and upbringing of General Rana.
 She was also involved in the art of singing and dancing since childhood.
 She was raised by Tulsi Devi Upadhyay Koirala, her nanny.